FIVE Convenient Alternatives for the Most Popular Plastic Items

 So, before I begin, before you get all “hey i thought these alternatives were meant to be plastic-free!?”… yes this next innovative product is made of plastic.
 My caveat being, I mentioned in the intro plastic has revolutionized many parts of our lives.
 There is a difference between single-use disposables and long-term re-usable items.
 My mission is to “meet you where you are” to encourage change, thus, I introduce to you, Fozzils.

-A perfect fit for those busy Calgarians, biking to and from work and speed-walking the plus 15.
-Fozzils are flattened dinnerware.
+A perfect fit for those busy Calgarians, biking to and from work, and speed-walking the Plus 15.
+Get your take-away lunch, without the packaging! (see more ideas on lunches here) Fozzils are flattened dinnerware.
 Created for back-country camping but absolutely great for those on-the-go, who still want to make a difference and create less waste.
 BPA free and at a sweet price point too – $14.95.
 I found mine at MEC.

 I just used mine on a long trip through airports to the land-down-under!
 They were fantastic.
 Super easy to wipe off and stow back into my carry-on.